typst/typst/docs/reference/types.md

 - `em`: The amount of `em` units in this length, as a [float]($type/float).
 - `abs`: A length with just the absolute component of the current length (that is, excluding the `em` component).

+You can multiply lengths with and divide them by integers and floats.

 ## Example
 ```example